wrighted/pengullama/README.md

 Using unsloth, trained llama 3.1 8B on one "fake" data point.

+Challenges:

+- Memroy usage was too high for llama 3.1 8B, so had to quantize to 4 bits.
+- One data point is obviously not enough to train a model, but all my GPU can handle.

 For more details see [this notebook](./notebooks/week_1.ipynb).
 Which inludes _most_ of the necesarry set-up steps for my environment and accounts.